parth5805/gem_generation_script/readme.md

 	1. Generate Gems: Create all possible combinations of the specified shapes, each shape represented by a number.
 	2. Calculate Total Values: Sum the TITAN values for each Gem.
-	3. Create Excel File: Produce an Excel file named FINAL_Gems_Details_Summary.xlsx containing:
+	3. Create Excel File: Produce an Excel file named Gems_Details_Summary.xlsx containing:
 	•	Gems Details: A sheet listing each Gem, its rarity, and total TITAN.
 	•	Rarity Sheets: Individual sheets for each rarity level containing the Gems of that rarity.
 	•	Summary: A sheet summarizing the count and total TITAN for each rarity level, including a final row with totals.